MatthiasGwiozda/shopping-list/notes/Q&A.md

 Components may be designed to only be used once on the page.
 A component may be used multiple times, just like javaScript functions.

 A component can even use other components.
 The injectComponent function in the ComponentUtilities can be used by the "hosting" component for this purpose.

+# Should categories be directly assigned to shops and vice versa, when creating new shops or categories?
+- advantages:
+    - the user must not take care of the assignement himself.
+If the user wishes, he can change the order of the categories in a shop.
+- disadvantages:
+    - when deleting categories, the assignement to the shop must be dropped
+        - actually this is not a problem we could use "ON DELETE CASCADE" only for the shops -> categories foreign key.
+This way the usery may delete categories, even if they are assigned to a shop.

+## decission
+- yes :)